-Semester Course Grades 11-12 1.0 Credits Prerequisite: Algebra and Biology.
-Chemistry is a two term of Chemistry is a two term course, which prepares students for post high school education.
-Students will be introduced to the structur introduced to the structure, physical and chemical properties, and reactivity of common elements and compounds.
+Semester CourseGrades 11-121.0 CreditsPrerequisite: Algebra and Biology.Chemistry is a two term course, which prepares students for post high school education.
+Students will be introduced to the structure, physical and chemical properties, and reactivity of common elements and compounds.
 Qualitative and quantitative laboratory experiments using Vernier LabQuests and sensors, traditional labs, and POGIL (Process Oriented Guided Inquiry Learning) activities will be used to teach and support the learning of chemistry concepts.
-Upon completion of this course, students will be able to practice safe laboratory pr cocedures and techniques a nd apply chemi ical concepts for a better understanding of the chemical world around them.
+Upon completion of this course, students will be able to practice safe laboratory procedures and techniques and apply chemical concepts for a better understanding of the chemical world around them.

-Sophomores must complete Biology first with a "C+" or better and have the consent of the instructor.
+Sophomores $\underline{must}$ complete Biology first with a "C+" or better and have the consent of the instructor.